 The watch is the next best invention after the clock.
 It may come as a surprise to you but the first watches appeared as early as the 16th century in Germany and the credit is given to Peter Henlein.
 The watch has evolved enormously over the centuries, in line with emerging technology.
-Today smartwatches from Apple and Google do amazing things apart from just telling the time.
+Dive watches were later invented, though innovations from brands such as Omega and Rolex to seal them from water damage and be used as a useful tool for underwater divers.

 Soon after the invention of the watch, it became obvious that, since a watch was something that a person would carry around on their person wherever they went, it could be made to perform additional functions as well.
 It is with this in mind that rotating bezels were integrated into watches.